baba786/Codex-demo/README.md

 This project demonstrates how to use the Wikimedia Design Codex Accordion component in a Vue.js application.
 The demo creates a simple FAQ page with expandable/collapsible sections.

+## Live Demo

+You can view the live demo at: https://baba786.github.io/Codex-demo/

 ## Setup

 ```bash